 Any action taken or recommendation made at a meeting of any advisory committee shall require the presence of a quorum consisting of more than 50% of the members of the Committee.
 All actions of an advisory committee shall require the affirmative vote of a majority of a quorum of the advisory committee members.

 OPERATIONS

-The day to day operations of the InCommon LLC and InCommon Federation are handled by an Operations Unit under the direction of an Operations Manager (“OM”).
+The day to day operations of the InCommon LLC and InCommon Federation are handled by an Operations Unit under the direction of an Executive Director.

-Operations Manager
+Executive Director

-Subject to the supervision and authority of the Steering Committee, the Operations Manager :
+Subject to the supervision and authority of the Steering Committee, the Executive Director :

 shall have responsibility and authority for management of the day-to-day operations of the InCommon LLC, and